JarVices/MsfMania/README.md

 Demo of MsfMania 0.2.1 (last version) --> https://www.youtube.com/watch?v=o19GEnHy-is

 You want MsfMania PRO 0.2.1 ?
-You can buy it here https://shoppy.gg/product/qelF87f or you can contact me : G1ft3dC0d3 [a,t] protonmail [d,o,t] com
+You can buy it here https://shoppy.gg/product/qelF87f or you can contact me via Telegram : @inapte

 You can also join the Telegram group https://t.me/msfmaniapros